Nickname863/sammi_functions/README.md

 # Calling Buttons in SAMMI with parameters and returns!
 ### Developer Mode
 For a part of this process we need to access SAMMIs Developer mode.
 Without it we will later not be able to set Button Instance variable.
+You enable it by clicking 10 on refresh in the settings.

 [![](https://raw.githubusercontent.com/Nickname863/sammi_functions/refs/heads/main/images/activate_developer_mode.gif)](https://raw.githubusercontent.com/Nickname863/sammi_functions/refs/heads/main/images/activate_developer_mode.gif)